ossu/math/README.md

 [Multivariable Calculus](https://ocw.mit.edu/courses/mathematics/18-02sc-multivariable-calculus-fall-2010/) | 12 weeks | 6 hours/week | Calculus 1C

 ### Introduction to Differential Equations
 Differential equations describe the science of change: the route by which natural and man-made systems move from one state to another.
 Epidemics, population growth, and weather patterns are all modeled using differential equations.
+It provides us a mathematical language to describe physical, chemical, and biological systems and their evolution.

 **Topics covered:**
 `First-order ODEs`